 - Does the service work in China?

-- How does FastestVPN compare to the well-established VPN providers?
+- How does FastestVPN compare to well-established VPN providers?

 FastestVPN has been around since 2016.
-It now provides over 350 servers in 31 countries and makes native apps for only the most popular platforms, but still manages to support Linux and routers.
-Its pricing is also pretty good.
-The marketing on its website ticks many of the right boxes for the privacy-conscious as well and those looking for “convenience features”, such as unblocking streaming sites – though I was only able to access Netflix and nothing else.
-FastestVPN supports many VPN protocols, including some weak ones we’d like to see disappear.
-And its speeds were decent.
-All in all, it’s a good service but falls just short of the bigger players.
+It now provides over 350 servers in 31 countries and makes native apps for only the most popular platforms, but it still manages to support Linux and routers.
+Its pricing is also very competitive.
+The marketing on its website ticks many of the right boxes for the privacy-conscious and those looking for “convenience features,” such as working with streaming sites – though I was only able to access Netflix and nothing else – so there is no improvement there.
+FastestVPN supports many VPN protocols, and they got rid of the weaker protocols they previously supported – good stuff.
+And its speeds were much better this time around, as well.
+All in all, it’s a good service that just got better, but it still falls short of the more prominent players.